-Best Lines: Rio Gold, Rio Trout, Scientific Anglers Mastery Trout
+Best Lines: Rio Gold or Rio Trout Lt

 The Circa is Sage’s much heralded, light line, trout rod and I finally got to fish one out on the Yellowstone River yesterday.
 I would have preferred to get out on some of the high creeks, but they are still iced over, so I settled my hopes on some midge activity along the eddy lines and flats of the big river.
 At the least I could get out and cast a little and get an idea for what this rod is all about.

-The color of the shaft is what they call “tea green” but I tend to think of Moss – like a dark moss, with olive colored thread wraps, which lends a sort of earthy-toned extravagance.
+The color of the shaft is what they call “tea green” with olive colored thread wraps, which lends a sort of earthy-toned extravagance.
 The half wells cork handle is bright sand colored which adds a nice contrast to the vera-wood insert and black aluminum reel seat.
 The vera wood is a nice touch for sure.
 I think the rod looks good, far better than the color of the rod tube that resembles what you might find hiding inside a baby’s diaper.
 But at least the yellowish tube stands out and won’t get lost inside your rod quiver.